devatengit/OnPremise-MARIADB/README.md

 # OnPremise-MARIADB

-If you want to run On-Premise-Dashboard and On-Premise-MARIADB Agent Separately, for that we are providing [On-Premise-Dashboard](https://github.com/devatengit/Devaten-OnPremise-Dashboard) and [OnPremise-MARIADB](https://github.com/devatengit/OnPremise-MARIADB) Agent files separately.
+If you want to run Devaten-OnPremise-Dashboard and On-Premise-MARIADB Agent Separately, for that we are providing [Devaten-OnPremise-Dashboard](https://github.com/devatengit/Devaten-OnPremise-Dashboard) and [OnPremise-MARIADB](https://github.com/devatengit/OnPremise-MARIADB) Agent files separately.

-For that run [On-Premise-Dashboard](https://github.com/devatengit/Devaten-OnPremise-Dashboard).
+For that run [Deveten-OnPremise-Dashboard](https://github.com/devatengit/Devaten-OnPremise-Dashboard).
 Once its up and runnig minimize the Command Prompt.

 Now open OnPremise-MARIADB Docker Compose file.
 In ```environment:``` there is an ActiveMQ URL to conncet On-Premise Dashboard.
 In URL replace the ```127.0.0.1```:61616 with your systems IP Address.